-- The Analytical Chemistry Course under the programme to strengthen cooperation in Africa that was held from 4 to 15 May 2015 at Protechnik Laboratories (a division of Armscor SOC Limited) in Centurion, South Africa.
-Participants were trained in sample preparation, basic analytical techniques and the use of certain laboratory equipment required for the analysis of toxic chemicals. - The Fourth Assistance and Protection Course for instructors for African States Parties to the CWC was held from 31 August to 11 September 2015 in Tshwane, South Africa.
-This course was provided for selected specialists from participating countries of the region (Southern Africa).
+- The Eighth Analytical Chemistry Course under the programme to strengthen cooperation in Africa that was held from 16 to 27 of May 2016 at Protechnik Laboratories (a division of Armscor SOC Limited) in Centurion, South Africa.
+Participants were trained in sample preparation, basic analytical techniques and the use of certain laboratory equipment required for the analysis of toxic chemicals. - The 14th Regional Meeting of National Authorities of States Parties to the CWC that was held from 13 to 15 June 2016 in Johannesburg, South Africa. - The Fifth Assistance and Protection Course for instructors for African States Parties to the CWC was held from 15 to 26 August 2016 in Tshwane, South Africa.
+This course was provided for selected specialists from participating countries in the region (Southern Africa).
 Only participants dealing with the emergency response and protection against chemical weapons and toxic industrial chemicals attended.
 The course covered theoretical and practical training on the usage of individual and collective protective clothing, monitoring, detection and decontamination techniques, as well as the handling of casualties after a chemical incident.
-In addition, a manual on Joint Management of Incidents involving Hazardous Chemical Agents was provided to the participants.
+In addition, a manual on Joint Management of Incidents involving Hazardous Chemical Agents was provided to the participants. - The Workshop on 'Policy and Diplomacy for Scientists: Introduction to responsible research practices in chemical and biological sciences that was held from 18 to 20 October 2016 in Centurion, South Africa.